IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

 Base "set" and "get" routines
 """""""""""""""""""""""""""""

-For setting and getting/returning the IDS case parameters, a set of **set/get** routines must be defined.
+For setting and getting/returning the IDS case parameters, the definition of a few :guilabel:`set/get` routines is required.

-The **set** routines must be set as **slots (@pyqtSlot)**.
-This clearly marks the function as a slot for PyQt5.
-This also increases the speed and performance while executing the functions as slots in PyQt5 applications.
+The :guilabel:`set` routines must be set as **slots (@pyqtSlot)**.
+This clearly marks the function as a slot for PyQt5 and it also increases its speed and performance when being executed as slots in PyQt5 applications.

-The **get** routines are simple functions which return the variable value.
+The :guilabel:`get` routines are simple functions which return one variable value.

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py
    :language: python